katerinanavab/webdocs/docs/unit01/notes102.md

 </html>
 ```

 Noticed the word `lang` here?
 It represents an HTML attribute which is associated with the given HTML tag i.e. `<html>` in this case.
 These attributes provide additional information about HTML elements.
-(More about `HTML attributes` in the following lesson.)
+(More about `HTML Attributes` in the following lesson.)

-#### What is the lang attribute?
-{:.no_toc}

-`lang` specifies the language of the text content in that element.
-This attribute is primarily used for improving accessibility of the webpage.
-It allows assistive technologies, for example screen readers, to adapt according to the language and invoke correct pronunciation.

 ### Head Element
 {:.no_toc}